We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 As with the ‘Personal’ plan, the key thing to watch out for is the omissions — particularly where selling tools are concerned.

-With the ‘Business’ plan, whilst you do get quite a lot of e-commerce features included, you will miss out on quite a few important ones, the key ones being:
+With the ‘Business’ plan, whilst you do get quite a lot of e-commerce features included, you will miss out on quite a few important ones.

 - Abandoned cart saving functionality (this lets you automatically send reminder emails to people who add something to their cart but don’t complete the purchase).

-- Point of sale functionality (so long as you’re a US user, this lets you use Squarespace to sell goods not just online but in a physical location too — retail outlets, market stalls, pop-up shops etc.).
+- Point of sale functionality (so long as you’re based in the United States of America, this lets you use Squarespace to sell goods not just online but in a physical location too — retail outlets, market stalls, pop-up shops etc.).